Discriminantal bundles, arrangement groups, and subdirect products of free groups: Products of localization homomorphisms

-The same argument used in this example shows that $\rho_\sS$ is not injective for complement of any strictly linearly-fibered arrangement which is not a product, and any set of flats \sS.
+\begin{remark} The argument used in this example generalizes easily to show that $\rho_\sS$ is not injective for the complement of any strictly linearly-fibered arrangement which is not a product, whose fiber is the complement of $k\geq 3$ points in \C, and any set of flats \sS. \end{remark}

-Stanford showed that any braid (necessarily pure) which becomes trivial upon deletion of the strands outside a set $S \subseteq \{1,\ldots, \ell\}$ is generated by the pure braid generators $A_{ij}$ for $\{i,j\} \not \subseteq S$ along with iterated commutators of pure braid generators and their inverses which include at least one factor of this type.
-His argument can be cast in a more general setting so as to apply to other groups, including some arrangement groups.
+Stanford showed that any braid which becomes trivial upon deletion of the strands outside a set $S \subseteq \{1,\ldots, \ell\}$ is a product of iterated commutators of pure braid generators $A_{ij}$ and their inverses at least one of which satisfies $\{i,j\} \not \subseteq S$ -- see Example~\ref{ex:stanford}.
+Stanford's argument can be cast in a more general setting so as to apply to other groups, including arrangement groups.